Frank H. T. Rhodes: Cornell presidency

 During his eighteen-year tenure as president, the percentage of minority students grew from 8 percent in 1977 to 28 percent in 1994.
 The number of women and minority members of the faculty more than doubled.
 In the final years of his presidency a capital campaign raised $1.5 billion.
 In 1995 the building that houses what was then known as the Cornell Theory Center was named Frank H. T. Rhodes Hall.
 Cornell also has a professorship honoring Rhodes; Frank H.T.
 Rhodes Class of '56 University Professors are appointed to three-year terms.
 In 2010, the university also created new postgraduate student fellowships named after Rhodes to support students committed to the field of public interest law, and enable them to gain in-depth experience in work on behalf of the poor, the elderly, the homeless, and those deprived of civil rights.

 Opposition to divestment

-Rhodes, a descendant of Cecil Rhodes, defied the international call for divestment of university endowments and other investment portfolios from South Africa-related stocks during the massive anti-apartheid divestment campaign of 1985-1987, with Cornell arresting hundreds of peaceful student and faculty protestors calling for divestment even as many other leading US universities divested from South Africa-related holdings.
+Rhodes did not support divestment of university endowments and other investment portfolios from South Africa-related stocks during the massive anti-apartheid divestment campaign of 1985-1987, with Cornell arresting hundreds of peaceful student and faculty protestors calling for divestment even as many other leading US universities divested from South Africa-related holdings..
+Rhodes was pied at the State of the University address on April 8, 1986 by an unknown assailant aiming to "put a bit of South Africa in Frank Rhodes' face" according to the Cornell Daily Sun.